Accelerated Nursing Programs in New Jersey (BSN & MSN)

 The fast-track Direct Entry MSN program in New Jersey offered by Seton Hall can be completed in just two years or six semesters.
 Coming from a non-nursing field, your first degree will be complemented by the rigorous nursing curriculum, giving a much broader knowledge base.
 The program prepares you to take the Clinical Nurse Leader exam and the NCLEX-RN and thereon become advanced nurse generalists.
 The curriculum includes courses in evidence-based practice, informatics, resource management, pharmacology and clinical nurse leadership.
 To be eligible for the program you must complete the pre-requisite coursework with a grade C or better in Anatomy and Physiology, Microbiology, Chemistry, Developmental Psychology, Economics, Ethics and Statistics.

-What Next in NJ After Completing My Accelerated Nursing Program?
+What Next After Completing My Accelerated Nursing Program in NJ?

 Get My RN License: